 After guiding Morvich through an unbeaten 2-year-old season, Johnson rode him to victory in the 1922 Kentucky Derby.
 He also won the Derby astride Bubbling Over in 1926 and the Belmont Stakes on both American Flag (1925) and Crusade (1926).
 Johnson added to his fame with 15 victories aboard the great handicap champion Exterminator.

 After giving up the saddle in 1929, he became a trainer, primarily for Bing Crosby, and a track official.
 He was elected to the National Museum of Racing and Hall of Fame in 1971.
 He is a charter member of the Inland Northwest Sports Hall of Fame and a member of the Washington Racing Hall of Fame.

 KELLY BLAIR LABOUNTY – Heptathlete

-Blair LaBounty earned two letters at the University of Oregon in basketball before concentrating on track which seemed to be her strongest suit.
+Blair LaBounty earned two letters at the University of Oregon in basketball before concentrating on track.
 In 1993, Kelly was Pac-10 and NCAA champion in the heptathlon and was a three-time NCAA All-American during her collegiate career.